tact-lang/tact-by-example/src/routes/(examples)/02-addresses/content.md

 ## State costs

-Most addresses take 264-bit to store (8-bit for the workchain id and 256-bit for the account id).
-This means that storing 1000 addresses [costs](https://ton.org/docs/develop/smart-contracts/fees#how-to-calculate-fees) about 0.189 TON per year.
+Most addresses take 267-bit to store (3 flag bits indicating standard address, 8-bit for the workchain id and 256-bit for the account id).
+This means that storing 1000 addresses [costs](https://ton.org/docs/develop/smart-contracts/fees#how-to-calculate-fees) about 0.191 TON per year.